mcserversoft/documentation/docs/basic/prerequisites.md

 Minecraft servers require Java to run.
 You will need a recent version of the Java Runtime Environment (JRE) installed on your computer.

-We recommend using the most recent Long Term Support (LTS) version of Adoptium Java.
+We recommend using the most recent Long Term Support (LTS) version of Adoptium Temurin.

 You can download it from [their website](https://adoptium.net/temurin/releases/?os=windows&arch=x64&version=latest).